kb-elmo/SofleCase/README.md

 #### Special Thanks to

-- Josef Adamcik for designing the original Sofle v2 Keyboard and making the project open source
+- Josef Adamcik for designing the original Sofle keyboard and making the project open source
 - the "komische Tastaturen" gang of the german keyboard community that pushed me into making this

 ---